FocusSearch/focus_mcp_sql/README.md

 # There are already so many Text-to-SQL frameworks.
 Why do we still need another one?

-In simple terms, focus_mcp_sql adopts a two-step SQL generation solution, which enables control over the hallucinations of large models and truly builds the trust of non-technical users in the generated SQL results.
+In simple terms, focus_mcp_sql adopts a two-step SQL generation solution, which enables control over the hallucinations of LLM and truly builds the trust of non-technical users in the generated SQL results.

 Below is the comparison table between focus_mcp_sql and others: